Subjective Logicby Audun Jøsang

-Subjective logic is a calculus for subjective and uncertain beliefs.
+Subjective logic is a calculus for subjective opinions which in turn represent probabilities affected by degrees of uncertainty.
 It can for example be used for modeling subjective trust networks, for modelling subjective Bayesian networks, for inteligence analysis and for subjective logical argumentation.
 In general, subjective logic is suitable for modeling and analysing situations involving uncertainty, incomplete knowledge and different world views.
-It generalises Bayes' theorem applied to uncertain probabilities
+It generalises Bayes' theorem by making it applicable to subjective opinions.

-General beliefs are represented as subjective opinions which are the input/output arguments in subjective logic.
-An opinion can express trust in a source or it can express belief about states/propositions.
-Binomial opinions are equivalent to Beta probability density functions, and multinomial opinions are equivalent to the more general Dirichlet probability density functions.
+A subjective opinion can express trust in a source or it can express belief about events/propositions.
+Binomial opinions correspond to to Beta probability density functions, and multinomial opinions correspond to the more general Dirichlet probability density functions.
 This makes subjective logic suitable for reasoning with evidence represented as Beta or Dirichlet probability density functions.
 For details and theory see the the book on subjective logic or the Wikipedia subjective logic page.

 Subjective Logic Demonstrations